patrick-5546/notes/docs/index.md

 ## Site Contents

 - Setup: My Windows and Linux configurations
+- Internship Preparation: How I efficiently apply for internships and prepare for interviews
 - Reference: Quick reference on how to use popular coding-related software
 - About Me: Graphics related to my experiences